andibde/electron-example/README.md

-# Electron ShoppingList Desktop App
+# Electron Example

-This is a cross platform shoppinglist desktop application built on electron
+This is a cross platform electron example desktop application built on electron

 ### Version
 1.0.0